KMPG82/Git-Practice/README.md

 # Git-Practice

-Hello
-My name is Kevin
+Hello, my name is Kevin and this is my first Github post!
+8/24/23